Battleground (2017)

-The 2017 Battleground was the fifth annual and final Battleground professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division The event took place on July 23, 2017, at the Wells Fargo Center in Philadelphia, Pennsylvania.
-This was the final Battleground held, as Battleground was expected to return as a Raw event in 2018, but following WrestleMania 34 in April that year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+The 2017 Battleground was a professional wrestling event produced by WWE.
+It was the fifth annual Battleground and took place on July 23, 2017, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's SmackDown brand division.
+This was the final Battleground held until 2023, as Battleground was expected to return as a Raw event in 2018, but following WrestleMania 34 in April that year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+In 2023, the Battleground event was revived for WWE's developmental territory, NXT.

 Eight matches were contested at the event, including one match on the Kickoff pre-show.
 In the main event, Jinder Mahal defeated Randy Orton in the third-ever Punjabi Prison match to retain the WWE Championship.
 The ending of the match also saw a one-off surprise appearance by The Great Khali, who last performed in WWE in November 2014.
-In other prominent matches, Kevin Owens defeated AJ Styles to win his third United States Championship, John Cena defeated Rusev in a flag match, and in the opening bout, The New Day (Kofi Kingston and Xavier Woods) defeated The Usos (Jey Usoand Jimmy Uso) to win the SmackDown Tag Team Championship.
+In other prominent matches, Kevin Owens defeated AJ Styles to win his third United States Championship, John Cena defeated Rusev in a flag match, and in the opening bout, The New Day (Kofi Kingston and Xavier Woods) defeated The Usos (Jey Uso and Jimmy Uso) to win the SmackDown Tag Team Championship.

 Production

 Background

-Battleground was an annual July pay-per-view (PPV) and WWE Network event established by WWE in 2013, although the original event was held in October.
-The 2017 event was the fifth event in the Battleground chronology and was held on July 23 at the Wells Fargo Center in Philadelphia, Pennsylvania.
-It exclusively featured wrestlers from the SmackDown brand.
+Battleground was an annual July professional wrestling event established by WWE in 2013, although the original event was held in October.
+Announced on March 27, 2017, the 2017 event was the fifth Battleground and was held on July 23 at the Wells Fargo Center in Philadelphia, Pennsylvania.
+It exclusively featured wrestlers from the SmackDown brand division.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on April 22.
 It was the first Battleground to be brand-exclusive, as although the previous year's event was the first to be held following the reintroduction of the brand extension, brand-exclusive PPVs did not begin until after SummerSlam that year.